traefik/traefik-helm-chart/EXAMPLES.md

 <details>

-<summary>With those values, a whoami service can be exposed with a HTTPRoute on both HTTP and HTTPS</summary>
+<summary>With those values, a whoami service can be exposed with HTTPRoute on both HTTP and HTTPS</summary>

 ```yaml
 ---